 |

-and many other items until the police patrols pass by and they all run to the sidestreet with their goods wrapped in a big sheet, looking like Santa's helpers after affirmative action.
-When the police leave they return and set up shop again.
 Platia Victoria has several nice cafes and restaurants, the best probably being To Ouzeri Tou Laki, a tiny fish restaurant at the end of Elpidos, a small pedestrian street that is off the square.
 Also in the neighborhood are a couple of the best live rock clubs in

 Athens, Kitaro on Archanon and Iperiou streets, and Rodeo at 34 Heydon.
 You will know you are near Victoria by the yellow balls on the side of the streets leading to the square which actually work well in keeping cars from parking there.
 Why they don't put them on every street in Athens I don't know.
 You probably don't want to walk up Archanon too far.
 Though there is a spectacular church called Agios Pendelimon a few blocks up, the area is considered one of the few dangerous places in Athens.
-Not that you will
+Not

 be murdered or robbed while walking up the street or anything.
 Its just an area where immigrant gangs fight each other over turf, girlfriends, ethnic differences and whatever, and like Exarchia, it is one of the places that foreigners are told to avoid.
 But unlike Exarchia which has some great restaurants, ouzeries, cafes and the best CD and used record shops in Athens, there is no good reason for any tourist to go to Agios Pandelimon.

 The western border of Kypseli is Patission Street which is also known as 28th of October Street, which was the day the Greeks refused to let the Italians occupy the country, also known as Ochi Day.
-This important road which begins on Panapistimiou street and is actually an extension of Aeolou Street is notable
+This important road which begins on Panapistimiou street and is actually an extension of Aeolou Street is

 for a few things.
 First you have a view of the Acropolis pretty much as far as you go.
 It also passes the Athens Polytechnic University the location of the 1973 student rebellions which ended on Nov 17th with a Greek army tank crashing through the gates, which have been locked ever since.
 It was the home-base in December of 2008 for the 'anarchists' who took advantage of a law passed after November 17th that made it illegal for police to enter the campus.
 They used it to launch attacks against